Logan-Lin/UniTE/readme.md

 The result configuration file is also provided as `config/example.yaml`.

+We also include reference configurations for the baselines in our paper in `config/baseline`.
+Do note that some of the configuration might not be directly runable out of the box, due to revisions of the implementation throughout the project development.

 ### Pre-training and Downstream Evaluation

 To run the main script with the configuration file we just prepared, use the following command: